Has rolling over started to interrupt your baby’s sleep? Here’s what to do when your baby rolls over in their sleep and cries!

 As tempting as it may be to try to stop your baby from rolling at all, it’s important for their development and safety that you don’t try to stop them.

-Attempting to stop their free movement while they sleep can be dangerous and is not worth the risk of Sudden Infant Death Syndrome.
+Attempting to stop their free movement while they sleep can be dangerous and is not worth the risk.

 If they have enough strength to roll over, they have enough strength to turn their head to breathe, even when laying face down.